-Net change in fund balances - governmental funds \$ 248,730 Amounts reported for governmental activities in the statement of activities are different because: Capital assets are reported in governmental funds as expenditures.
+Net change in fund balances - governmental funds \$ 2,888,085 Amounts reported for governmental activities in the statement of activities are different because: Capital assets are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which additions to capital assets of \$5,681,431 is greater than depreciation expense of \$494,886 in the period.
-5,186,565 In the statement of estivities, somewheat delegance are marked In the statement of activities, compensated absences are measured by the amounts earned during the fiscal year.
+This is the amount by which additions to capital assets of \$2,037,079 is greater than depreciation expense of \$527,189 in the period.
+1,509,890 In the statement of activities, compensated absences are measured by the amounts earned during the fiscal year.
 In governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially the amounts paid).
-This fiscal year, vacation earned exceeded the amount used by \$71,566.
-(71,566) used by \$\psi 1,500.
-(71,300) In governmental funds, payments of long term liabilities are reported as expenditures.
-In the government-wide statements, payments of long term liabilities are reported as reductions of liabilities.
-In the government-wide statements, increases in long term liabilities are reported as expenses.
-The difference between accrual basis and governmental for the 20% funding program was: 178,150 In governmental funds, pension costs are recognized when employer contributions are made.
+This fiscal year, vacation earned exceeded the amount used by \$53,203.
+(53,203) In governmental funds, pension costs are recognized when employer contributions are made.
 In the statement of activities, pension costs are recognized on the accrual basis.
-The fiscal year, the difference between pension costs and actual employer contributions was: (215,422) In governmental funds, donated capital assets are not reported because they do not affect current financial resources.
+The fiscal year, the difference between pension costs and actual employer contributions was: (99,824) In governmental funds, donated capital assets are not reported because they do not affect current financial resources.
 In the government-wide statements, donated capital assets are reported as revenue and as an increase to capital assets, at their fair value on the date of donation.
-The fair value of capital assets donated was: 1,865,000 Change in net position - governmental activities \$ 7,191,457 Change in het position governmental activates Ψ 1,171,431
+The fair value of capital assets donated was: 16,000,000 In governmental funds, the entire proceeds from disposal of capital assets are as revenue.
+In the statement of activities, only the resulting gain or loss is reported.
+The difference between the proceeds from disposal of capital assets and the resulting gain or loss is: (8,714) Change in net position - governmental activities \$ Sometime and the position of t Φ 20,236,234